Accounting · Kansas City

 How to choose a developer in Kansas City

 Choose a team that pairs software skill with real accounting literacy, ideally with a CPA in the room.
 Ask how they handle inter-company eliminations and per-load profitability, and how they keep QuickBooks or Xero in the loop for filing rather than reinventing tax.
-Confirm they can pull cost data from your ERP (Enterprise Resource Planning) software and feed business intelligence dashboards.
+Confirm they can pull cost data from your ERP (Enterprise Resource Planning) software and feed business intelligence (BI) dashboards.
 A KC partner who understands multi-entity freight groups will model your allocations correctly and keep the auditor happy.

 The benefits